rubrikinc/rubrik-modules-for-ansible/docs/quick-start.md

 ```

 * `hosts:` corresponds to the inventory you wish to run the Ansible module against.
 In this case, we are providing that information through environment variables so we only need to define `localhost` in this field.
 * `connection:` corresponds to the connection plugin you wish to use in your module.
-In this case we want to use the `local` connection to execute the Playbook on the local machine.
+Since we want to execute the Playbook on the local machine we want to use the `local` connection.
 * `gather_facts:` can be used to gather facts about remote hosts.
 Since we're running the Ansible Module on the local machine we do not need to gather this information.
 Setting this value to `false` is optional but recommended.

 Once the Ansible specific configurations are in place we need to define the name of the vSphere VM we wish to take a on-demand snapshot of.